operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ### TestCtx

-[TestCtx][testctx-link] is a local context that stores important information for each test, such as the namespace for that test and the finalizer (cleanup) functions.
+[TestCtx][testctx-link] is a local context that stores important information for each test, such as the namespace for that test and the cleanup functions.
 By handling namespace and resource initialization through TestCtx, we can make sure that all resources are properly handled and removed after the test finishes.